Frequently Asked Questions

 DTF offers several advantages over traditional methods:

-• No pretreatment of the material is required (as with DTG).
+• No pre-treatment of the fabric is required (as with DTG).

-• Higher level of detail and color variety than flex or flock printing.
+• Greater detail and colour variety than flex or flock printing.

-• Lower production costs for small print runs compared to screen printing.
+• Lower production costs for small runs compared to screen printing.

 Can I store DTF foils?

 Yes!
-DTF films can be stored for up to 6 months if kept dry and protected from direct sunlight.
+DTF foils can be stored for up to 6 months if kept dry and protected from direct sunlight.

 Is DTF printing environmentally friendly?